billbunkum/billbunkum.github.io/README.md

 During the Monday thru Friday, 8am-5pm course, all told, I achieved over 500 hours of coding experience just from the Full-stack Web Development Bootcamp.

 Solo projects
-Final Projects
-* We formulated the idea and coded the project on our own
+1. We formulated the idea and coded the project on our own.
-* Our lead instructor gave us help using Gulp & Webpack Guided
+1. Our lead instructor gave us help using Gulp & Webpack.

+Guided
-* We were given definitive parameters and deadlines on what to create
+1. We were given definitive parameters and deadlines on what to create.
-* Problem-solving would take the form of online searches, helping out cohort members and talking through (rubber-ducking) problems with teachers.
+1. Problem-solving would take the form of online searches, helping out cohort members and talking through (rubber-ducking) problems with teachers.

 Pair-programming
-* Random pairs were selected and we were given a task(s) to complete within a certain amount of time (usually 1-3 days)
+1. Random pairs were selected and we were given a task(s) to complete within a certain amount of time (usually 1-3 days).
-* We focused on a Git, Trello, Slack work-flow and a Scrum methodology
+1. We focused on a Git, Trello, Slack work-flow and a Scrum methodology.
-* Groups would present projects to the class upon completion followed up by a brief critique Guided coding
+1. Groups would present projects to the class upon completion followed up by a brief critique.

+Guided coding
-* Our lead instructor would walk us through a new technology or tool
+1. Our lead instructor would walk us through a new technology or tool.
-* We would match what he did asking questions as we went
+1. We would match what he did asking questions as we went.
-* We would attempt to extend/mutate the results
+1. We would attempt to extend/mutate the results.

 ## Libraries
 _Jekyll_